 If you have asthma, be sure to continue to follow your Asthma Action Plan or treatment plan.

 - Know how to use your inhaler correctly.

 - Clean and disinfect frequently touched surfaces like tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets and sinks daily to protect yourself against COVID-19.

-- Avoid disinfectants that can cause an asthma attack.
+- Avoid disinfectants and scented hand sanitizers that may cause an asthma attack.

 - Take your asthma medication exactly as prescribed.